animatedmax/spring-data-geode/src/main/markdown/index.md

 <td class="content"><div class="paragraph">
 <p>All <code>@Expiration</code>-based annotations apply only to Region
 entry values.
-Expiration for a Region is not covered by Spring Data for Apache Geode’s expiration annotation support.
-However, Apache Geode and Spring Data for Apache Geode do let you set Region expiration by using the SDG XML namespace, as follows:</p>
+Expiration for a Region is not covered by Spring Data for Apache Geode's expiration annotation support.
+However, Apache Geode and Spring Data for GemFire do let you set Region expiration by using the SDG XML namespace, as follows:</p>
 </div>
 <div class="listingblock">